lyuchengmarvin/MugGWAS/README.md

 **Estimate the population structure effect:**
 - Functionality: Infer population structure based on phylogenetic distances.
 Since MugGWAS will use a linear mixed model, the distance will be estimated from the shared branch length between the MRCA and the root.

-**Run GWAS through pyseer:**
+**Run GWAS through Pyseer:**
-- Functionality: Run mixed effect model from `pyseer` to infer gene-trait association.
+- Functionality: Run mixed effect model from `Pyseer` to infer gene-trait association.

 ## Installation